 Travelling after Brexit: Not everyone will need a visa

-You may not need a visa, but deal or no deal, if you’re aged 18-70 you’ll need to apply and pay for an ETIAS (European Travel Information and Authorisation System), which is just like an ESTA, if you’ve ever travelled to the U.S.
+From 2022, if you’re aged 18-70, you’ll need to apply and pay for an ETIAS (European Travel Information and Authorisation System), which is just like an ESTA, if you’ve ever travelled to the U.S.

 It’ll cost you just £6.30 (€7, which is still cheaper than an ESTA) and is valid for 3 years.
-This system will be brought into practice from 2021 so until the end of the transition period in 2020, you’re free to travel throughout the Schengen Area* on just your passport or Identity Card.
+This system will be brought into practice from November 2023 so until then, you’re free to travel throughout the Schengen Area* on just your passport or Identity Card.

 The ETIAS is an electronic way of keeping track of visitors to and from the country that uses them.
 They take around 10 minutes to complete online and collects personal data such as your passport details, any criminal history and your return decisions.

 Automatic application processing takes a matter of minutes and once you have been authorised, be sure to keep a copy of the authorisation.
-Printing it out and keeping it with your passport is the easiest way to make sure you remember it!
+Printing it out and keeping it with your passport is the easiest way to make sure you remember to take it with you.